 Theme mobilized Italian-Brazilians

-The debate over the decision of the 'Corte Suprema di Cassazione' of Roma about the Great Naturalization has mobilized politicians and analysts in recent months.
+The debate surrounding the decision of the 'Corte Suprema di Cassazione' in Rome regarding the Great Naturalization has mobilized politicians and analysts in recent months.

-In May, news began to spread that the Italian Public Prosecutor's Office, through the “Avvocatura dello Stato” (State Attorney's Office) was delaying the Italian citizenship “iuris sanguinis” based on a decree of November 15, 1889, according to which Italian immigrants in Brazil would all have been naturalized Brazilians.
+In May, news began to circulate that the Italian Public Prosecutor's Office, through the "Avvocatura dello Stato" (State Advocacy Office), was delaying Italian citizenship "iuris sanguinis" processes based on a decree from November 15, 1889, according to which all Italian immigrants in Brazil were naturalized Brazilians.

-According to the decree, this “automatic naturalization” of Italian immigrants in Brazil would invalidate the Italian ancestry of their grandchildren, great-grandchildren and so on.
-Therefore, the processes of Italian citizenship would also be invalidated.
+According to the decree, this "automatic naturalization" of Italian immigrants in Brazil would invalidate the Italian ancestry of their grandchildren, great-grandchildren, and so on.
+Therefore, Italian citizenship processes would also be invalidated.
 This thesis became known as the Great Naturalization.

 In the sentence published this Wednesday, the magistrates said that “the reason is that the citizenship nexus can never be based on fiction”.